Eligibility and Requirements

-Below is an overview of requirements to enter KU's DPT degree program.
-For complete details on all requirements, please review the complete list at KU's page of the Physical Therapist Centralized Application Service.
+Below is an overview of admission requirements for KU's doctoral degree program in physical therapy.
+For more details, please review the KU program page at the Physical Therapist Centralized Application Service.

 A baccalaureate degree from a regionally accredited institution must be completed prior to start of DPT program classes.
 The degree can be in any field, but course work must have included the DPT prerequisite courses.